MPowerKit/GoogleMaps/readme.md

 |SouthWest|Point|Southwest corner of the bound.|
 |NorthEast|Point|Northeast corner of the bound.|

+It also has `Builder`, that accepts lat/lng points and builds `LatLngBounds` based on provided coordinates to fit all the points in the smallest box as possible.

 #### WeightedLatLng

 A structure that represents a latitude/longitude coordinate with weight of this coordinate.
 Used as point of a heat map dataset.